Documentation conventions¶

 Uncertainty measurements¶

 State whether a value means standard error or standard deviation.
-Do not write 5.0 ±0.1
+You can use the abbreviations standard error (SE) and standard deviation (SD).

 Use one of these formats: